Robinson Female Seminary

-In 1867, the institution was opened for the reception of pupils, and in 1869, it was fully organized and established in the new building erected for it.
-Robinson seminary was the second school in the U.S. to introduce domestic science into its course.
+It opened in 1867 and was fully organized and established in its new building in 1869 It was the second school in the U.S. to introduce domestic science into its curriculum.
 The seminary closed in 1955.

 History

-The Robinson Seminary was established through the liberal bequest of William Robinson, a native of Exeter, but for many years a resident of Augusta, Georgia, where his death occurred during the Civil War.
+The Robinson Seminary was established through the liberal bequest of William Robinson, a native of Exeter, but for many years a resident of Augusta, Georgia, where he died during the Civil War.
 It was his request that "the course of instruction should be such as would tend to make female scholars equal to all the practical duties of life; such a course of education as would enable them to compete, and successfully, too, with their brothers throughout the world when they take their part in the actual duties of life."
 In admitting applicants to the seminary "the preference should always be given to the poor and the orphan."

 The town of Exeter received the bequest, about US$250,000, and carried out the provisions of the will by placing the fund in the hands of trustees, chosen by and responsible to it—then borrowed US$100,000, giving their note, principal and interest, payable all or in part, on demand of the trustees, who were expected to make tuition free to all female children of the town, with books and stationery, and further deducting from the income thus reduced all expenses for repairs, improvement on grounds, and all pecuniary expenses.

 A plan for the establishment and regulation of the seminary was carefully elaborated by a committee, adopted by the town, and received the sanction of the legislature of New Hampshire.
 The advantages offered by the school were extended to "any girl resident in the town who had reached the age of nine years and was qualified for the grammar school," without the payment of tuition.

 A school was opened in 1867 in the old town hall.
 A tract of land of nearly 16 acres was secured, and on July 4, 1868, the corner stone of the seminary building was laid.
 In 1869, the structure was completed.
 The seminary went into operation in September of the same year.